n1ru4l/envelop/website/docs/guides/securing-your-graphql-api.md

 ![Example reported error on sentry](https://raw.githubusercontent.com/dotansimha/envelop/HEAD/packages/plugins/sentry/error2.png)

-As with any other envelop plugin the setup is easy as pie!
+As with any other envelop plugin the setup is straight forward!

 ```ts
 import { envelop } from '@envelop/core';